pievos101/Ensemble-GNN/README.md

 feats = [f'{loc}/FEATURES_synthetic.txt']
 targ  = f'{loc}/TARGET_synthetic.txt'

-# Read in the synthetic data
+# Read in the synthetic data and build a gnnsubnet object
 g = gnn.GNNSubNet(loc, ppi, feats, targ, normalize=False)

 # Get some general information about the data dimension
 g.summary()

+# import ensemble_gnn
 import ensemble_gnn as egnn

-# init: infer subnetworks and build ensemble
+# initialization: infer subnetworks and build ensemble
 e1 = egnn.ensemble(g)

+# length of ensemble
+len(e1.ensemble)

 # train each model of the ensemble
 e1.train()

 # accuracy for each module
 e1.train_accuracy

+# the nodes of each ensemble member can be accessed via
+e1.modules_gene_names

+# The first subnetwork used within the ensemble can be obtained from
+e1.ensemble[0].dataset[0].edge_index

 ```